 Through an endless list of products and services, society portrays that we must be clean and perfect externally.
-Shouldn’t it be that we are pure inside is what really matters?
-We are challenged to let our vices manifest but can that choice always be blamed on outside influences?
-The hidden truth is that we must be willing to depend and reach out to the holiness of Jesus when desires flare up, re-directing thoughts towards our heart to let God’s love surface.
+Shouldn’t what really matters is that we become pure inside?
+No doubt we are heavily influenced to let our vices manifest, but can that choice always be blamed on outside of ourselves forces?
+The hidden truth is that we must be willing to depend on and reach out to the holiness of Jesus when desires flare up, re-directing thoughts towards our heart to let God’s love surface.

 Mark 7 New Revised Standard Version Catholic Edition (NRSVCE)